 3.3 Dependents of faculty and staff, who are either enrolled as a student or working at WFU, are required to register their vehicles if they wish to park on the Reynolda campus.
 The use of a family member’s faculty/staff parking hangtag by a student is strictly prohibited.
 Students identified as improperly using a faculty/staff parking hangtag will be referred to WFU Judiciary Affairs as a potential honor code violation.

 3.4 Faculty and staff cannot use departmental reserved spaces for personal use.
 Departmental reserved spaces are $500/year, per space and are used only for department vehicles or select approved vehicles that are registered with parking services.

 3.5 Faculty and staff are responsible for citations, and department funds cannot be used to pay employee citation fines.
 Faculty and staff with unpaid citations will receive notification via email from Transportation and Parking Services with outstanding citations.
-Unpaid parking fines will result in suspension of on campus parking privileges and require the vehicle to park off-campus until all outstanding fines are paid.
+Unpaid parking fines will result in the suspension of on-campus parking privileges and require the vehicle to park off-campus until all outstanding fines are paid.
 See section 3.14.

 3.6 Faculty and staff assigned a WFU-owned vehicle, which is used on a regular basis for traveling to/from home, are required to purchase a parking hangtag.

 3.7 Faculty and staff who park on campus during any portion of the day between 8:00 a.m. and 4:00 p.m. on weekdays are required to pay full price for a parking hangtag.
 There will be no prorated parking fees.

 3.8 A parking hangtag issued by UCC or other parking management entities would not grant access to on-campus parking during the hours of 8:00 a.m. to 4:00 p.m. on weekdays.